 Parents/students may call the office at any time during this process for further information or clarification.
 We are always glad to speak with you.
 Once all of the above information is received in our office, we will arrange for a phone interview with the applicant/family.

-An Evaluation Weekend is held for all eligible applicants and their families in which these skills are analyzed to determine readiness.
-At this weekend, the student is given the opportunity to walk with a MIRA guide dog to further evaluate the effectiveness of a guide dog for the child.
+An Evaluation Weekend at Mira Canada in the province of Quebec is held for all eligible applicants and their families in which these skills are analyzed to determine readiness.
+At this weekend, the student is given the opportunity to walk with a Mira guide dog to further evaluate the effectiveness of a guide dog for the child.
 Parents will have hands on opportunities to experience the training, to meet other potential candidates and their families and to ask additional questions and to gather further information.
 Not every student who is invited to this evaluation weekend will be eligible to receive a guide dog at this time.
 There are times when the trainers make suggestions for students to work on so that perhaps the youngster will be able to get a guide dog another year.
 Safety is a primary responsibility and it is foremost in our minds as we go through this evaluation.

 The process of matching and training a child to work with a dog is intense.
 We are delighted to work on the process and are so pleased with the results of successful pairings of youngster and guide dog.

 *Note: Our guide dogs are provided to youngsters between the ages of 11 and 16 but the process can take some time.
 It is not unusual for parents of children as young as 9 to inquire about a guide dog and begin the process with us.
 All forms will be sent from our office.